 Sweet Treats: Toronto's Best Dessert Cafes

-I’ve got a serious sweet tooth, and to my mind, dessert should be its own food group.
-Here are some of the city’s most delicious places to satisfy a sugar craving and do some people-watching at the same time.
+I’ve got a serious sweet tooth.
+To my mind, dessert should be its own food group.
+Here are some of my recommendations for the city’s most delicious places to satisfy a sugar craving and do some people-watching at the same time.

-SOMA Chocolate.
-In the Distillery District, 55 Mill St. (tel.
-416/815-7662).
-Owners David Castellan and wife Cynthia Leung run the best chocolatier in town.
-Beans are carefully sourced from far-flung locales for fair-trade and organic certifications, with taste a factor above all.
+- SOMA Chocolate (In the Distillery District, 55 Mill St.; tel.
+416/815-7662): Owners David Castellan and wife Cynthia Leung run the best chocolatier in town.
+Beans are carefully sourced from far-flung locales for fair-trade and organic certifications, with flavor a factor above all.
 Then, in this micro-factory where the process is on view, the beans are roasted, turned into paste (which is where most chocolatiers begin their work), and spun into beautiful truffles, exquisite bars, irresistible (chocolate) cakes, cookies, and more.
 In summer, have a gelato.
-In winter, don’t miss the house specialty, a bicerin (beech-er-een) made with melted chocolate, espresso, and warm milk.
-There's plenty to take away, too.
+In winter, don’t miss the house specialty, the picante Mayan hot chocolate.
+Plenty to take away, too.

 - The Tempered Room (1374 Queen St. W.; tel.
 416/546-4374): Creative non-nine-to-fivers with asymmetrical haircuts populate this hip Parkdale haunt.
 The display is divided into savory (quiches, sandwiches, croque monsieurs) and sweet.
 Viennoiseries are flakey perfection, particularly the almond croissants.
 Traditional French pastries are very good, but the seasonal creations like rhubarb and pink peppercorn tart are always magnificent.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.